eslintpurity/eslintpurity_snippets/README.md

-Facilitates quick extract for commonly used code snippets on my freelancing sites.
+Facilitates quick extract for commonly used code snippets on my freelancing site https://eslintpurity.com.ng.
 Feel free to use in your project but you may be left with demystifying the logic behind some of snippets cos of their dependent nature on other modules.

 ### Blog Intro